Nick Frost

-Nicholas John Frost (born 28 March 1972) is an English actor.
+Nicholas John "Nick" Frost (born 28 March 1972) is an English actor, comedian and screenwriter.
 He has appeared in the Three Flavours Cornetto trilogy of films, consisting of Shaun of the Dead (2004), Hot Fuzz (2007), and The World's End (2013), and the television comedy Spaced (1999–2001).
 He also appeared in Joe Cornish's film Attack the Block (2011).
-He co-starred in the 2011 film Paul, which he co-wrote with frequent collaborator and friend Simon Pegg.
+He co-starred in the 2011 film Paul, which he co-wrote with friend and frequent collaborator Simon Pegg.
 He has also portrayed various roles in the sketch show Man Stroke Woman.
 In 2020, he co-created and starred in the paranormal comedy horror series Truth Seekers with Pegg.

 Early life

 Frost was born on 28 March 1972 in Hornchurch, Greater London; he is the son of John Frost and his Welsh wife, Tricia (died 2005), who were office furniture designers.
 When he was 10, his sister died of an asthma attack, aged 18.
 He attended Beal High School in Ilford.
 When Frost was 15, his parents' business failed and they lost the family home.
 They moved in with neighbours where he witnessed his mother having a stroke due to the stress.
 Frost left school and took a job with a shipping company to support the family.
 He subsequently spent two years at a kibbutz in Israel.
 He met actor Simon Pegg while working as a waiter at a North London Chiquito branch and the two became close friends and flatmates.
 Pegg and Jessica Hynes wrote a role for Frost in the cult slacker comedy series Spaced; the series was partly based on Pegg and Frost's lifestyle at the time.